What is the NATURE of the suture, what is their STRUCTURE, how to IMPLANT them?

 Their shelf life is more limited, but they can however be renewed without limit.

 Shorter, wrongfully neutral and with an almost theoretical notching, they owe their success to the fact that they reassure those who do not support the idea of hosting a permanent suture.
-Considering their low barbed structure, they may not have the effect of suspension, but thanks to their biochemical nature, they can be credited with revitalizing action, which is very different and insufficient for our aim.
+Considering their low barbed structure, they may not have the effect of suspension, but thanks to their biochemical nature, they can be credited with revitalizing action, which is very different and insufficient for our aim. - The absorbable suture (HAPPYLIFT ® and their set version ANCHORAGE ®) are much more recent and are in line with a policy of absorbable that prevails in the field of volumizing injectable implants, widely used in cosmetics.

 Their use raises several important points: